Andrea/andrea.github.io/_posts/2020-12-15-Timer-with-effects.markdown

     Process finished with exit code 0

 So, what we were looking for is a method called (`background`)[https://github.com/typelevel/cats-effect/blob/series/2.x/core/shared/src/main/scala/cats/effect/IO.scala#L405]  which returns a resource that will start execution of this IO in the background.
+Which is pretty perfect for the kind of task this needs to do.

 ```
 object TimerBackground extends IOApp {